 We finally get to technology.2 The “code is law” issue will be considered in a future post.
 Ethereum provides the software and platform to program and execute contracts.
 This means that transactions envisaged in a given deal can be triggered at a pre-established date and/or by action (or lack thereof) of one of the parties involved.
 Contractual transactions are thus automatically executed and, since the parties have direct access to digital currency, payments should smoothly occur.
 Programming such a contract should not be complicated.

-For example, if a contractual payment is due on a particular date, the program can check the digital currency balance of the payee a few days before and issue an alert if it is short of the amount expected.
-If you are a software developer, this is simple to program and can be done with a few lines of code.
+For example, if a contractual payment is due on a particular date, the program can check the digital currency balance of the payee a few days before and issue an alert if it is short of the expected amount.
+If you are a software developer, this is simple to program and can be done with a few code lines.
 Many other things can also be checked or programmed before, during and after transactions are made.

 For starters, we should point out that not everything in a contract (or process) can be coded.
 We have already mentioned dispute resolution as an example.
 But this does not detract from smart contracts as this limitation is common to many other software programs.
 In the latter, when an unexpected action takes place, the program just crashes.